 - Continue on PA-89 N (Station Road) for approximately 0.2 miles.

 - The Janet L. Miller Building will be on your right, just past the intersection with South Washington Street (across the street from the Orton’s Fruit Market).

 - Please park in the front lot and enter through the front doors.

 To apply for either the basic forty (40) hour course or the eight (8) hour renewal course, please fill out the Mercyhurst University ACT 235 form.
-Please note that YOU DO NOT have to pay in advance for this course but bring a check or money order, payable to Mercyhurst University, to the first class.
+Please note that you do not have to pay in advance for this course, but must bring a check or money order (payable to Mercyhurst University) to the first class.
 Finally, after receiving approval from the Pennsylvania State Police to attend one of our courses, they will send you a letter to this effect.
 This letter, or a copy, MUST be brought to the first class or you cannot be admitted.

 The cost for these programs is $350, payable to Mercyhurst University. $150 is due before attending.
 The balance MUST be paid by the final day of training.
 Checks can be sent to Bill Hale, Director, Mercyhurst Municipal Police Training Academy, 16 West Division St., Erie, PA., 16428.
 DO NOT send a check until the state has authorized your attendance.
 Log on at: www.lethalweapons.state.pa.us.

 Proposed 2020 Schedule